 So here are a few things that, used rightly, might contribute to happiness.

-(One important caveat: with a few exceptions, like Infowars Turboforce energy drinks, the benefits do not turn on a dime.
+(One important caveat: with a few exceptions, the benefits do not turn on a dime.
 You're more likely to feel noticeably better after a month of using EMF protective clothing and good nutritional supplements than in the next day or two.
 Give these things some time.)

 I spent more money buying a maxed-out GetAC x500 computer than I did on my car, as a computer that would let me work outside when weather permits and is built to last—for ages.